mizech/Udacity-Android-Basics/README.md

 # Android Basics by Google Nanodegree Program

-## Projects for Udacity Nandegree "Android Basics"
+## Projects for Udacity Nandegree [Android Basics](https://de.udacity.com/course/android-basics-nanodegree-by-google--nd803)

 1. Build a Single Screen App: Create a single screen app which displays information about a small business.